Regarding the Author

 Rob Horton A 12 feb 2010

 For the Museum of History and Industry’s “Celluloid Seattle: A City at the Movies,” Robert was pleased to act as curator.
-The exhibit plays through Sep.
-8, 2013.
+The exhibit ran from Dec.
+2012 to Dec.
+2013.

 With Elliott Gould in Port Townsend, 2008